cavi-au/Consent-O-Matic/README.md

 ## Extending Consent-O-Matic

 If your favorite CMP is missing from the current list, feel free to either create a custom list that you can add (click the extension icon in your browser, click "More add-on settings", click "Rule lists", and enter the URL of your custom list.).
 If you **really** want to contribute, feel free to create a Pull Request while you're at it.

+Users can send reports when rules for specific websites are not working.
+The full list of reported URLs is available [here](https://gdprconsent.projects.cavi.au.dk/reports.php).
+The number indicates how many times the URL was reported.
+This list currently does not show if/when the rules for a URL have been checked/adjusted, so always verify whether the rule is still broken/missing before you start working on it.

 ### Rule elements